TamNguyen-Albert/OB-Airways-Fuel-Optimization/OB_Airways_Fuel_Optimization_Report.md

 ## Section 5: Conclusion

 ### Reflection
-In this project, we tackled the critical issue of fuel consumption optimization for OB Airways by analyzing flight operation data and developing a predictive model for planned fuel usage.
-Through a series of machine learning experiments, we evaluated multiple models including Linear Regression, Random Forest, XGBoost, and a Stacking Regressor.
+In this project, I tackled the critical issue of fuel consumption optimization for OB Airways by analyzing flight operation data and developing a predictive model for planned fuel usage.
+Through a series of machine learning experiments, I evaluated multiple models including Linear Regression, Random Forest, XGBoost, and a Stacking Regressor.

 Among these, the Stacking Model combining XGBoost and Linear Regression achieved the best performance, with: